 Is it your fear that’s causing you to hesitate about saying yes, or is it your intuition letting you know this isn’t the right time or the right opportunity for you?

 Whenever you find yourself faced with a choice or opportunity, and you’re not sure if “no” is the right answer, consider the following three questions.

 1. How Does The Choice Feel?

 If you feel a sense of urgency to say no, especially if there’s no actual deadline associated with the choice, then it’s likely your fear that’s driving you to decline.
 On the flip side, a truly authentic intuitive “no” typically won’t budge; even when sales pressure is applied.

-For example, let’s say fitness and weight loss are a goal of yours this year, and you’re presented with an excellent opportunity to join a gym and get into shape.
-If you feel an immediate urge to make the decision right away and say no, it’s more than likely your fear that’s stopping you.
+For example, let’s say fitness and weight loss is a goal of yours this year, and you’re presented with an excellent opportunity to join a gym and get into shape.
+If you feel an immediate urge to make the decision right away and say no, it’s more than likely the fear that’s stopping you.